Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems

 In this paper we studied a time-varying X model experiencing periods of overloads.
-We observed that our previous control, FQR-T, which was designed to respond to unexpected overloads, needs to be adjusted to the time-varying environment, in order to respond quickly to changed in the direction of the overload and then prevent behavior that FQR-T may cause in these more complex settings.
-We thus suggested using a modification of the control, which we named FQR-ART.
-With FQR-ART, the one-way sharing rule is weakened by adding the release thresholds.
+While our previous FQR-T control is effective in automatically responding quickly to unexpected overloads, the examples in \S \ref{secRelaxOneWay} and \S \ref{secOSC} show that it needs to be modified to recover rapidly after the overload is over, due to either a return to normal loading or a sudden change in the direction of the overload.
+We thus proposed the {\em fixed-queue-ratio with activation-and-release-thresholds} (FQR-ART) control.
+With FQR-ART, the one-way sharing rule is relaxed by adding the lower release thresholds.